thesurlydev/check/README.md

 # check
-Bash script to check if a domain name, twitter and GH username is available
+Bash script to check if a domain name, Twitter and GitHub username is available.

 ## install